 The Seed Project hosts three Farm-to-Table Symposiums every year, each of which brings together over a hundred local farmers, ranchers, artisans, chefs, restaurateurs, and local food advocates.
 These Symposiums aim not just to encourage networking but to educate one another and spark ideas.
 The Seed Project also sponsors the Farm and Ranch Freedom Alliance’s (FARFA) Annual Farm and Food Leadership Conference, held in McKinney in 2017 and 2018.
 FARFA is a national organization that supports independent family farmers and protects a healthy and productive food supply for American consumers by promoting common-sense policies for local, diversified food systems.

 Through the Seed Project we have funded grants to local conservation groups including the Collin County Master Gardeners and Texas Master Naturalists, including a 2019 grant to support their restoration efforts of the Blackland Prairie at the nearby Connemara Conservancy.
-In fact, our Executive Chef Andrea Shackelford is a Master Gardener, and our General Manager Toby Thomason is a Master Naturalist.
+In fact, our Executive Chef Andrea Shackelford is an honorary Master Gardener, and our General Manager Toby Thomason is a Master Naturalist.
 Both volunteer extensively for the organizations.

 Educating our youth about where food comes from is one of our most important duties.
 To that end, we have funded the construction or expansion of several school gardens in our county, from elementary schools to high school Future Farmers of America (FFA) programs.
 The Seed Project has also funded gardening programs for adults with special needs and community gardens that work to improve food access for those in need.